Israel Defense Forces: Targeted killing

+Hannibal Directive

+The Hannibal Directive is a controversial procedure that the IDF has used to prevent the capture of Israeli soldiers by enemy forces.
+It was introduced in 1986, after some abductions of IDF soldiers in Lebanon and the subsequent controversial prisoner exchanges.
+The full text of the directive has never been published and until 2003 Israeli military censorship even forbade any discussion of the subject in the press.
+The directive has been changed several times.
+At one time the formulation was that "the kidnapping must be stopped by all means, even at the price of striking and harming our own forces."

+The Hannibal directive has, at times, apparently existed in two different versions, one top-secret written version, accessible only to the upper echelon of the IDF, and one "oral law" version for division commanders and lower levels.
+In the latter versions, "by all means" was often interpreted literally, as in "an IDF soldier was better dead than abducted".
+In 2011, IDF Chief of Staff Benny Gantz stated the directive does not permit the killing of IDF soldiers.

+Dahiya doctrine

+The Dahiya doctrine is a military strategy of asymmetric warfare, outlined by former IDF Chief of General Staff Gadi Eizenkot, which encompasses the use of aerial and artillery fire against civilian infrastructure used by terrorist organizations and endorses the employment of "disproportionate power" to secure that end.
+The doctrine is named after the Dahieh neighborhood of Beirut, where Hezbollah was headquartered during the 2006 Lebanon War, which were heavily damaged by the IDF.

 Budget

 During 1950–66, Israel spent an average of 9% of its GDP on defense.
-Defense expenditures increased dramatically after both the 1967 and 1973 wars.
+Defence expenditures increased dramatically after both the 1967 and 1973 wars.
 They reached a high of about 30% of GDP in 1975, but have since come down significantly, following the signing of peace agreements with Jordan and Egypt.

-On 30 September 2009 Defense Minister Ehud Barak, Finance Minister Yuval Steinitz and Prime Minister Benjamin Netanyahu endorsed an additional NIS 1.5 billion for the defense budget to help Israel address problems regarding Iran.
-The budget changes came two months after Israel had approved its current two-year budget.
-The defense budget in 2009 stood at NIS 48.6 billion and NIS 53.2 billion for 2010 – the highest amount in Israel's history.
+In September 2009, Defense Minister Ehud Barak, Finance Minister Yuval Steinitz and Prime Minister Benjamin Netanyahu endorsed an additional NIS 1.5 billion for the defense budget to help Israel address problems regarding Iran.
+The budget changes came two months after Israel had approved its two-year budget.
+The defence budget in 2009 stood at NIS 48.6 billion and NIS 53.2 billion for 2010 – the highest amount in Israel's history.
 The figure constituted 6.3% of expected gross domestic product and 15.1% of the overall budget, even before the planned NIS 1.5 billion addition.

-However, in 2011, the prime minister Benjamin Netanyahu reversed course and moved to make significant cuts in the defense budget in order to pay for social programs.
+In 2011, the prime minister Benjamin Netanyahu reversed course and moved to make significant cuts in the defence budget to pay for social programs.
 The General Staff concluded that the proposed cuts endangered the battle readiness of the armed forces.
 In 2012, Israel spent $15.2 billion on its armed forces, one of the highest ratios of defense spending to GDP among developed countries ($1,900 per person).
 However, Israel's spending per capita is below that of the US.

-Field rations

-Field rations, called manot krav, usually consist of canned tuna, sardines, beans, stuffed vine leaves, maize and fruit cocktail and bars of halva.
-Packets of fruit flavored drink powder are also provided along with condiments like ketchup, mustard, chocolate spread and jam.
-Around 2010, the IDF announced that certain freeze dried MREs served in water activated disposable heaters like goulash, turkey schwarma and meatballs would be introduced as field rations.

-One staple of these rations was loof, a type of Kosher spam made from chicken or beef that was phased out around 2008.
-Food historian Gil Marks has written that: "Many Israeli soldiers insist that Loof uses all the parts of the cow that the hot dog manufacturers will not accept, but no one outside of the manufacturer and the kosher supervisors actually know what is inside."